Creative-Rift/SWEngine-graphical/README.md

         style="height: 200px">
 </p>

-# ShipWreck Engine OpenGLModule ⚓
+# ShipWreck Engine OpenGLModule (Archived ⚓

+## Important
+This project is now archived.
+Why? because there are too mush architectural issue that affect the future update. \
+This is **not** the end of the project you can follow the new version [here](https://github.com/Creative-Rift/SWEngine). \
+This new project contain a better documentation, improved architecture for GameObject, Component, ... and now fully opensource.

 ## Description